nameko/nameko/docs/testing.rst

 Nameko's conventions are designed to make testing as easy as possible.
 Services are likely to be small and single-purpose, and dependency injection makes it simple to replace and isolate pieces of functionality.

-The examples below use `pytest <http://pytest.org/latest/>`_, which is what nameko's own test suite uses, but the helpers are test framework agnostic.
+The examples below use `pytest <http://pytest.org/latest/>`_, which is what Nameko's own test suite uses, but the helpers are test framework agnostic.

 Unit Testing
 ------------

-Unit testing in nameko usually means testing a single service in isolation -- i.e. without any or most of its dependencies.
+Unit testing in Nameko usually means testing a single service in isolation -- i.e. without any or most of its dependencies.

 The :func:`~nameko.testing.services.worker_factory` utility will create a worker from a given service class, with its dependencies replaced by :class:`mock.MagicMock` objects.
 Dependency functionality can then be imitated by adding :attr:`~mock.Mock.side_effect`\s and :attr:`~mock.Mock.return_value`\s: